MachinisteWeb/node-atlas/README.en.md

 In order to intercept variations, you could use common controller for all the website page and/or also a specific controller per page.

-`changeVariations(params, next)` is a function to `exports` and provide :
+`changeVariations(next, locals, request, response)` is a function to `exports` and provide :

 - `NA` object as `this`.
+- A callback function `next()` in first parameter.
-- An object `params` in first parameter with the
+- An object `locals` in second parameter with the `locals.common` for common variations and the `locals.specific` for specific vatiations.
-   - `params.variations` object that contains all JSON vars,
+- The `response` object in third parameter for this page.
-   - the `params.request` do for this page and
+- The `request` object in fourth parameter for this page.
-   - the `params.response` will be sent
-- A callback function `next([variations])` in second parameter which could accept an optional first updated object parameter `params.variations`.

 This is an example using the two hooks, the common in first and after the specific: